Moses Lamidi

-Moses Lamidi (born 5 January 1988) is a German-Nigerian professional footballer who plays as a forward for German club Ratingen 04/19.
+Moses Lamidi (born 5 January 1988) is a German-Nigerian former professional footballer who played as a forward.

 Early life

 Lamidi was born in Lagos, Nigeria.
 He began his career in Alemannia Aachen's youth team and signed 2003 an youth contract for Borussia Mönchengladbach.
 In summer 2006 he was promoted to the reserve team.

 Club career

 Lamidi started his professional career with Borussia Mönchengladbach, making his first appearance on 31 March 2007 in the Bundesliga against Eintracht Frankfurt.
 On 1 March 2010, the director of sport of Borussia Mönchengladbach, Max Eberl, announced that Lamidi's contract will not be renewed.
 The 22-year-old Nigerian played with the club since 2003 and has played 13 Bundesliga games.
 On 18 May 2010, he signed a two-year contract for Rot-Weiß Oberhausen.

 On 10 July 2015, Lamidi signed a contract with Danish 1st Division-side Vejle BK.
 He lefft the club in 2016.